 While many companies focus on increasing international sales by localizing customer experience from lead generation to conversion, post-sales support is often overlooked.
-When it comes to maximizing your international growth potential, post-sales support in-market is vital for building brand loyalty and winning repeat business.
+To maximize international growth potential, in-market post-sales support is vital.

 WHY POST-SALES SUPPORT MATTERS

 Acquiring a new customer costs 5 to 25 times more than the cost of converting a sale from an existing customer (source: Harvard Business Review).